MikeJay-ctrl/MikeJay-ctrl.github.io/_posts/2017-12-28-two-layer-nn.markdown

 Instead of trying to update all the weights of all the samples in what could be a dataset of millions of points we perform 'stocastic' gradient descent.
 Where we take a random subset of the samples and adjust the weights based on the results of our predictions on this subset.

-Each subset is called a batch, you can see that we pass a batch of images and its corrisponding labels to the calc_loss function and based on those results we update our weights.
+Each subset is called a batch, you can see that we pass a batch of images and its corresponding labels to the calc_loss function and based on those results we update our weights.

 We are returning our loss as well as the gradient so that we can plot our loss per iteration on a graph and make inferences based on its shape.